Table of Contents

 What is Burn-in Layer Exposure Time?

-For color LCD 3D printers, we recommend making it around 8-12 times longer than your normal layer exposure time.
+When using color LCD 3D printers, we suggest making the burn-in layer exposure around 8–12 times longer than your normal layer exposure time.

 Bad burn-in layer settings build plate adhesion failure

-Resin manufacturers tip
+Resin manufacturers tip #3

 Resin 3D printing build plate flat check sanding